thesnappingdog/hubspot-multistep-form-generator/README.md

 - Style & Preview > 'Set as a raw HTML form' is enabled
 - Make sure jQuery is loaded on your page
 - Each 'step' is a unique form.
 Create as many forms as you need.
+- Make sure you use 'Display thank you message' on every form except the last one

 ## How: